realA10001986/Time-Circuits-Display/README.md

 Brightness of speedo display when displaying speed.

+##### &#9654; Real-life acceleration figures

+This option selects the acceleration times for the time travel sequence.

+If this option is checked, real-life figures are used.
+If unchecked, movie-like times apply.

+If you are using your TCD together with a Futaba Remote Control prop, leave this unchecked.

+"Movie-like" was created by measuring the times between each mph on the Remote Control shown in the very first time travel scene in part 1.
+For steps not shown, interpolation (based on the real-life acceleration curve) was used.
+The duration of the entire scene was not taken into account as it would result in a 0-88 time of either 11 seconds (counting from releasing the brake) or 36 seconds (counting from pushing up the throttle stick on the remote), which both do not match the mph-increment-timings at all.

-##### &#9654; Speedo sequence speed factor
+##### &#9654; Real-life acceleration factor

-Since the DMC-12 wasn't the world's fastest car, its acceleration figures might soon cause boredom if played in real-time as part of the time travel sequence with a speedo display.
+Since the DMC-12 wasn't the world's fastest car, its (real-life) acceleration figures might soon cause boredom if played in real-time as part of the time travel sequence with a speedo display.
 This factor speeds up the acceleration.
 2.0 means twice as fast as the real car.

-If you are using your TCD together with a Futaba Remote Control prop, it is recommended to set this factor to 1.0 in order to closely approximate the Remote's timing (which is matched to the movie).
+This settings has no effect if the **_Real-life acceleration figures_** option is unchecked.

 ##### &#9654; Display GPS speed

-If a GPS receiver is connected, this selects whether to display GPS speed on the speedo display.
+If a GPS receiver is connected, this selects whether to display GPS speed on the speedo.
 This only makes sense if the Time Circuits are mounted in a car.
-See [here](#gps-receiver)
+See [here](#gps-receiver).

+If your TCD/speedo are stationary, such as in a home setup, leave this unchecked (unless you want your speedo to permanently display "0").
+Also, if you want to use a [rotary encoder](#rotary-encoder) for speed, this must to be unchecked.

 ##### &#9654; Update rate